AdaCore/gnatstudio/docs/users_guide/editing.rst

   * :menuselection:`Edit --> Selection --> Comment lines`

-     Comment the current selection or line based on the current programming language syntax.
+     Make the current selection or line into a comment based on the current programming language syntax.

   .. index:: menu; edit --> selection --> uncomment lines